 Improving Employee Engagement

-Now that you’re familiar with these employee engagement quotes, be sure to check out these motivational quotes for employees if you’re looking for even more inspiration, as well as these team building activities for work.
-And don’t miss our big post with 101 inspirational quotes, our big list of customer service quotes and our list of motivational sales quotes.
+Now that you’re armed with these employee engagement quotes, be sure to check out these motivational quotes for employees if you’re looking for even more inspiration, as well as these team building activities for work.

 Engaged employees are quick to respond, attentive, detailed, and willing to take on extra responsibilities when they have spare time.
 Un-engaged employees avoid emails when possible, mismanage communications frequently, and express dissatisfaction at least occasionally.